Posted by Sarah Brown on 28 Feb '18

 How a wheel became a ROC to support you in achieving your business goals

-Almost 3 years ago I started writing about the Ethical Wheel of Success.
+Almost 3 years ago I started writing about how to create organisations that are both ethical and successful economically.
 I developed it because I couldn’t find a model which encapsulated how a business can be both financially successful and act responsibly.
-I didn’t like the name because ethical sounds too limited, that its only focus was values when in fact it covered so much more.
+Initially I called in the Ethical Wheel of Success but I didn’t like the name because ethical sounds too limited, that its only focus was values when in fact it covered so much more.